 - Gondwana Rainforests of Australia

-Other World Heritage-listed areas in New South Wales include:
+Other World Heritage-listed properties in New South Wales include:

 - Sydney Opera House, managed by the Sydney Opera House Trust